fjp/fjp.github.io/collections/_fpv/2019-11-07-taranis-x9d-plus-se-2019-opentx-firmware-bootloader.md

 As `Radio Type` choose the `FrSky Taranis X9D+ 2019` and the following `Build Options`:

 - `lua` enables lua custom script screen
-- `noheli` which disables the Heli menu page on the Taranis in the case you are not flying a helicopter.
+- `noheli` to disable the Helicoper menu page on the Taranis in the case you are not flying a helicopter.
 - `flexr9m` or `eu` which can be both used to flash the internal transmitter module from the FCC to the EU-LBT firmware.

 Use `flexr9m` if you have an external transmitter module such as the FrSky R9M and want to flash its firmware.